zowe/docs-site/docs/user-guide/api-mediation/discovery-service-configuration.md

   **Example:**
     The value of the parameter has the following format: `oldServiceIdPrefix,newServiceIdPrefix`

-    Set this parameter in the Zowe configuration by specifying the parameter `ZWE_components_discovery_server_prefix_replacer`.
+    Set this parameter in your Zowe YAML configuration (typically `zowe.yaml`) by defining `configs.apiml.discovery.serviceIdPrefixReplacer`.
+For example, defining it globally:

-    The parameter value is then propagated to the Discovery Service.
+    ```yaml
+      configs:
+         apiml:
+            discovery:
+                serviceIdPrefixReplacer: caservice,bcmservice
+    ```
+     Or defining it only for lpar1 high availability instance:

+    ```yaml
+      haInstances:
+        lpar1:
+          configs:
+            apiml:
+               discovery:
+                  serviceIdPrefixReplacer: caservice,bcmservice
+    ```

 ## Eureka configuration